-Burli Newsroom runs on standard Windows PCs running either 32- or 64-bit Windows 7, 8.x or 10 connected via standard Windows networks.
+Burli Newsroom runs on standard Windows PCs running either 32- or 64-bit Windows 10, 8.x, or 7.

-Windows XP and Server 2003 are no longer supported, although they may still work for basic functions.
+Windows XP and Server 2003 (and all earlier versions) are no longer supported, although may still work for some basic functions.
+We do not recommend using any operating system older than Windows 7.

 Burli Software does not supply the computers for its systems, but virtually any current PC capable of running Windows 7, 8.x or 10 will run Newsroom with ease.
 This includes Apple hardware using Boot Camp or virtualization.